deveshshukla224/Random_Cat_Images/README.md

 # Random_Cat_Images
-Using JQuery's .getJSON() method to fetch url of images.
+Using JQuery's $.getJSON() method to fetch url of images.